- News Releases

-Mayo Clinic in Arizona named Center of Excellence for Enhanced Recovery After Surgery
+PHOENIX — Mayo Clinic in Arizona has been recognized as a Center of Excellence for Enhanced Recovery After Surgery (ERAS), the second medical center in the U.S. to earn that distinction.

 Enhanced Recovery After Surgery aims to improve care of surgery patients and enhance postoperative recovery through implementation of evidence-based practice, audit, education and research.
 Protocols that have been developed emphasize a culture of inclusivity and recognition of the importance of multidisciplinary collaboration.